alexanderbaumann99/Intro-to-deep-learning/README.md

 One can obtain the following results even after a short training time.
 The purple points is the ground truth and the red ones are predicted by the model.

 ![alt text](https://github.com/alexanderbaumann99/Intro-to-deep-learning/blob/main/Images/keypoints0.png?raw=True)

+Furthermore, one can find projects on semantic segmnentation, autoencoders on MNISt and CIFAR10 classification in this repository.